Stand on a Line and Invite some Truth Telling

 - For a warm-up.
 There is no better way to know how people are entering than to rate the topic of focus from the start.

 - At the end of the day.
 It can be interesting to check the pulse after a whole day together, especially if it is a multi-year event.
-Your debriefing questions may reflect the timing in this way: Where may you have stood at the start of the day?
-Why are you standing where you are now after all you have learned here today?
+Your debriefing questions may reflect the timing in this way: Where may you have positioned yourself at the start of the day?
+Why have you chosen the place you are now after all you have learned here today?

 - At the start of a large activity or amount of work.
 It can be helpful to know where people are at before starting, so adjustment can be made as needed.

 - After lunch.
-This can be a great way to energy the group and sharpen the focus after being away from the work at hand.
+This can be a great way to energize the group and sharpen the focus after being away from the work at hand.

 Here are two sample activities used by GLP clients: